Ria424/developers-animatesdk-docs/Timeline_object/Timeline39.md

 #### Usage

-timeline.removeMotionObject(\[startFrame \[,endFrame\])
+Timeline.removeMotionObject(\[startFrame \[,endFrame\])

 #### Parameters

-**startFrame** Specifies the first frame at which to start removing motion objects.
+**startFrame** `integer?`; Specifies the first frame at which to start removing motion objects.
 If you omit *startFrame*, the method uses the current selection; if there is no selection, all frames at the current playhead on all layers are removed.
 This parameter is optional.

-**endFrame** Specifies the frame at which to stop removing motion objects; the range of frames goes up to, but does not include, *endFrame*.
+**endFrame** `integer?`; Specifies the frame at which to stop removing motion objects; the range of frames goes up to, but does not include, *endFrame*.
 If you specify only *startFrame*, *endFrame* defaults to the *startFrame* value.
 This parameter is optional.

 #### Returns